LeapYear/areas-of-contribution/collaboration.md

   <li>Knows their blind spots and actively works towards managing them</li>

-  <li>Coaches pivots on how to facilitate conversations and meetings that allow other quieter teammates to share and get recognition for their ideas</li>
+  <li>Coaches colleagues on how to facilitate conversations and meetings that allow other quieter teammates to share and get recognition for their ideas</li>

   <li>Skillfully speaks up to address exclusionary behaviour in the moment</li>

-  <li>Coaches Pivots to recognize areas which could be benefitted by cross team collaboration</li>
+  <li>Coaches colleagues to recognize areas which could be benefitted by cross team collaboration</li>
 </ul></td>
 </tr>

 <tr>
 <td><strong>L5 (eng director)</strong></td>
 <td valign="top"><ul>
-  <li>Is a source of guidance across Pivotal in areas of productively managing personal conflict and/or contention</li>
+  <li>Is a source of guidance across the org in areas of productively managing personal conflict and/or contention</li>
 </ul></td>
 </tr>